azamb/docs-engineering-matrix/tech.md

 ##### Examples

-- Comfortable navigating the GCP Cloud Logging tool in the dashboard project.
+- Comfortable navigating and effectively using the GCP Cloud Logging tool in the dashboard project.

 #### Senior